renoki-co/jetstream-cashier-billing-portal/README.md

 <script src="{{ mix('js/app.js') }}" defer></script>
 ```

-### Defining Plans and Plan Features
+## 🙌 Usage

 Because Jetstream Cashier Billing Portal is written on top of [Cashier Register](https://github.com/renoki-co/cashier-register), a complete plan and usage quota manager for your Laravel application, you are free to follow the [Cashier Register examples](https://github.com/renoki-co/cashier-register) and leverage the true power of billing.

-Manual import of the `app/Providers/CashierRegisterServiceProvider` class is no longer required starting with package version 4.x.
-The install command already does this out-of-the-box for you.

-## 🙌 Usage

-In `CashierRegisterServiceProvider`'s boot method you may define the plans you need:
+In `CashierRegisterServiceProvider`'s boot method you may define the plans you need.

+Jetstream Cashier Billing Portal will take note of it and will display the plans for your users to subscribe to.

 ```php
 use RenokiCo\CashierRegister\CashierRegisterServiceProvider as BaseServiceProvider;